sideshowcoder/canned/README.md

 Release History
 ---------------
+### 0.3.9
+* relaxed handling for accept headers, meaning select the first result that can be served even if it is not the first accepted content type. option `--relaxed-accept` #100 (@CheungJ)

 ### 0.3.8
 * fix improper handling of carriage return in windows #79 (@git-jiby-me)
 * fix handling for urls in request body #90 (@wadtech)